Your free business.com+ membership unlocks exclusive tech deals and advisor support

 2. Calculate your revenue.

 List all sources of income during the reporting period.
-This includes revenue from your core business activities (like selling products or services) and nonoperating income (like interest earned or the sale of business assets).
+This includes revenue from your core business activities (like selling products or services) and nonoperating income (like interest earned or gains from the sale of business assets).

 This is the top line of your P&L.